Unpaid Wages, Bonuses, and Other Compensation

 Under California Wage and Hour Laws, wages include accrued vacation pay.
 Under California vacation pay is not a gratuity or a gift.
 Vacation pay is additional compensation for work performed for the employer.

 Whenever a contract of employment or employer policy provides for paid vacations, and an employee is terminated without having taken his vested vacation time, all vested vacation shall be paid to him or her as wages at this final rate in accordance with such contract of employment or employer policy respecting eligibility or time served.
-Further, you employment contract and/or your employer's policy can not require you to forfiet your vacation time when you are terminated.
+Further, you employment contract and/or your employer's policy cannot require you to forfeit your vacation time when you are terminated.

 Why Bill is asked to testify concerning wage law legislation at the California State Senate and the California Assembly

 Bill Turley is regularly asked to testify before the California State Senate and the California Assembly concerning potential wage legislation.
 The California legislature is how wage laws are made.

 Usually when Bill testifies before the California State Senate on wage and hour issues, Bill is the only class action lawyer invited to testify at the hearing.